Fundamentals of Systems Analysis in the New Millennium

 Affiliation: Critical Systems Lab Inc., Canada

-Abstract: This is a proposal for a tutorial to be presented in two 3-hour sessions at the 12th Annual IEEE International Systems Conference.
+Abstract: This tutorial will be presented in two 3-hour sessions on Monday, April 23: a 3-hour morning session that begins at 8am, followed by a second 3-hour session that begins at 1pm.
+This is a proposal for a tutorial to be presented in two 3-hour sessions at the 12th Annual IEEE International Systems Conference.
 MOTIVATION: The conservative concepts, principles and methods that have widely governed the development of safety-critical software are often seen to "get in the way" of the innovative, risk-taking spirit that drives exciting advances in technology, including the emergence of autonomous vehicles, connected cars and related innovations.
 This seminar considers how consumer's thirst for innovation must be reconciled with society's expectations of safety.
 Automakers and their Tier 1 suppliers must ensure that the rapid development of software-intensive technologies for automobiles and other road vehicles is accompanied by appropriate measures to address functional safety risk.
 ISO 26262 is an international standard for functional safety of electrical and/or electronic systems in production automobiles that is broadly accepted across the automotive industry as the basis for addressing functional safety.
 Many startups based in Silicon Valley and other innovation "hotspots" have travelled with great expectations to Detroit and other traditional centers of automotive engineering with offerings of new technology based on Artificial Intelligence (AI) or other innovations.
 They are often met with questions about deterministic behavior, diverse redundancy, freedom from interference, control flow monitoring, graceful degradation and other concepts, principles and methods of safety-critical software development.
 The tutorial is primarily intended for innovators, engineers and other individuals with an interest in understanding how to give innovative software-intensive technology for the automotive industry a competitive advantage by being "ISO 26262 ready" and more generally, developing confidence that adequate steps have been taken to manage residual risk associated with their technology.
 FORMAT AND STRUCTURE: The tutorial will consist of lecture-style presentations supplemented by several interactive sessions designed to reinforce key concepts through short group exercises.
 Session 1 (3 hours) 1.
 Basic concepts, principles and methods of functional safety 2.
 Introduction to ISO 26262 3.
 Development of Functional Safety Concept as per ISO 26262 Part 3 4.
 "System Element out of Context" and other special topics Session 2 (3 hours) 1.
 System and software aspects of functional safety as per ISO 26262 Parts 4 and 6 2.
 ASIL Decomposition and other strategies for managing the "cost" of safety 3.
 Verification and Safety Validation 4.
 Safety Cases 5.
 Taking into account cybersecurity threats with references to SAE J3061 In addition to having served on the ISO working group that developed ISO 26262, the presenter is highly experienced in both the subject matter and the presentation of complex technical concepts to professional audiences.
 EXPECTED OUTCOMES: From this training, participants can: 1.
 Become familiar with the basic concepts, principles and methods of developing safety-critical software-intensive systems.
 2. Gain an understanding of the purpose, scope and structure of ISO 26262.
 3. Learn about strategies for achieving compliance with ISO 26262 in an environment designed to support innovation.
 The value of this training for employers includes: 1.
 Being prepared to address challenging questions about the suitability of a product for use in a safety-critical application by prospective investors, customers and other stakeholders.
 2. Having a "roadmap" for establishing confidence in the safety of a product.